vivin/gradle-semantic-build-versioning/README.md

  - When used with `bumpMinor`, it will bump the minor version and then append the starting pre-release version as specified in the pre-release configuration.
 Assuming that the latest version is `x.y.z`, the bumped version will be `x.(y + 1).0-<startingVersion>` (see [`startingVersion`](#prerelease.startingversion)).
  - When used with `bumpMajor`, it will bump the major version and then append the starting pre-release version as specified in the pre-release configuration.
 Assuming that the latest version is `x.y.z`, the bumped version will be `(x + 1).0.0-<startingVersion>` (see [`startingVersion`](#prerelease.startingversion)).

-The behavior of this task is slightly different in the situation where the latest version cannot be identified (usually when there are no previous tags): when using `newPreRelease` by itself or in conjunction with `bumpPatch`, the starting pre-release identifier (see [`startingVersion`](#prerelease.startingversion)) is appended to the starting version (see [`startingVersion`](#startingversion)).
+The behavior of this property is slightly different in the situation where the latest version cannot be identified (usually when there are no previous tags): when using `newPreRelease` by itself or in conjunction with `bumpPatch`, the starting pre-release identifier (see [`startingVersion`](#prerelease.startingversion)) is appended to the starting version (see [`startingVersion`](#startingversion)).
 This is because the starting-version specifies the *next* point-version to use, which means that bumping the patch version will cause a point-version to be skipped.
 However, behavior remains the same when using `bumpMinor` or `bumpMajor` with `newPreRelease` even when the latest version cannot be identified.

 **Note:** It is not possible to use `bumpPreRelease` along with `newPreRelease`.

 ## `promoteToRelease`

 This property promotes a pre-release version to a release version.
 This is done by discarding the pre-release version-component.
-For example, assuming that the latest version is `x.y.z-some.identifiers.here`, the new version will be `x.y.z`. **This task can only be used if the latest version is a pre-release version**.
+For example, assuming that the latest version is `x.y.z-some.identifiers.here`, the new version will be `x.y.z`. **This property can only be used if the latest version is a pre-release version**.

-## `autobump`

-This property will bump a version-component or promote a pre-release version to a release version based on the latest tag and the contents of the latest commit-message.
-This task supports additional configuration (see [Automatic bumping based on commit messages](#automatic-bumping-based-on-commit-messages)).

 ## `release`